metagol/metagol/README.md

   not((metagol:prove_deduce(Actual,PS,G),Z \= B)).
 ```

-This func test is used in the robot-func example.
-The `Atom` variable is formed of a predicate symbol `P` and two states `A` and `B`, which represent initial and final state pairs respectively.
+This func test is used in the robot examples.
+Here, the `Atom` variable is formed of a predicate symbol `P` and two states `A` and `B`, which represent initial and final state pairs respectively.
 The func_test checks whether the learned hypothesis can be applied to the initial state to reach any state `Z` other that the expected final state `B`.
+For more examples of functional tests, see the robots.pl, sorter.pl, and strings2.pl files.

 ```prolog
 metagol:limit_recursion. % default false